atif275/air_core/whatsapp_module/README.md

 1. Set `ui_mode = True` on line 21 in `whatsapp_agent_V2.py` to enable UI mode.
 2. Run the file in a terminal to open Web WhatsApp and scan the QR code for login.
-3. After the initial login, the cookies will be saved, allowing future runs in headless (background) mode if desired by changing the ui_mode from 'True' to 'False.
+3. After the initial login, the cookies will be saved, allowing future runs in headless (background) mode if desired by changing `ui_mode` from `True` to `False`.

 ## Workflow